rilldata/rill/docs/docs/manage/roles-permissions.md

 sidebar_position: 30
 ---

-Access permissions in Rill Cloud are organized into roles at the organization and project level.
-It is usually sufficient to grant access at the organization-level because those permissions are inherited for projects by default.
+Access permissions in Rill Cloud are organized into roles at the project and organization level.
+In most cases, it should be sufficient to grant access at the organization level because those permissions are _inherited_ for projects by default.

 ## Role inheritance